 If this undertaking is not freely given officers should withdraw from the meeting and consider appropriate follow-up action in consultation with the team leader.

-Caseworkers should be aware of the need to consult and refer cases to other LM and FIS Teams and to liaise with the relevant CRM if appropriate.
+Caseworkers should be aware of the need to consult and refer cases to other LM and FIS Teams and to liaise with the relevant Customer Compliance Manager (CCM) if appropriate.

 Business returns and remittances should then be monitored to establish and confirm the impact on behavioural change before claiming the appropriate measure.
 LPOG10100